 Calgary West Basketball is a non-profit volunteer organization.
 Our primary goal is to accommodate every player who wishes to play but the number of players accepted each year may be limited by the number of gym times available to us and by the number of volunteer coaches and administrators available.
 In seasons where registration exceeds the number of teams available, priority is given to families who have volunteered for Calgary West Basketball in the past or currently, priority is then on a first come first serve basis.
 We do not give priority to players based on ability.

 The Calwest Basketball Season runs from September to early March with teams playing one game per week on Saturday (occasionally Friday evenings for the older age groups) and practicing one or two times per week (most teams will practice once per week).
 Games are scheduled by Calgary Minor Basketball and are therefore played at locations throughout the city.
-Please refer to the "Venues" tab of this website for a listing of Calwest practice gyms.
-Players aged 9 to18 years participate in "evaluations" where they will be placed on teams with players of similar skill and experience (there are no "cuts".)
-All teams will participate in a "seeding round" to ensure they will be competing in divisions with other teams of similar skill and ability.
+Please refer to the "General Information / Practice Gym Addresses" tab of this website for a listing of Calwest practice gyms.
+Players aged 9 to18 years participate in evaluations where they will be placed on teams with players of similar skill and experience (there are no "cuts".)
+All teams will participate in a seeding round to ensure they will be competing in divisions with other teams of similar skill and ability.
 Players and teams competing with similar players and teams ensures maximum fun and skill development!
 Every team will play in divisional playoffs at the end of the season, with teams in Divisions 'A' having the potential opportunity to compete in the Youth Provincials.

-Note that practice days/times/locations will be set at the end of September for the Mini, Bantam, Midget and Juvenile age groups - after evaluations and the determination of teams.
-Please take note of our withdrawal/refund policy in the "Withdrawals and Refunds" section of this website: most notably, withdrawals after evaluations have been completed will not be considered for a refund.
+Note that practice days/times/locations will be set at the end of September for the U11, U13, U15 and High School age groups - after evaluations and the determination of teams.
+Please take note of our withdrawal/refund policy in the "Registration Information" section of this website: most notably, withdrawals after evaluations have been completed will not be considered for a refund.

-The Juvenile age groups (15 to 17 years) have two abbreviated seasons in order to allow these players to try out for their high school teams.
-The first season runs from September to late November and the second, Winter, season will run from January to March for players who do not play on their high school teams.
+The U18 High School age groups (15 to 17 years) have two abbreviated seasons in order to allow these players to try out for their high school teams.
+The first season runs from September to early November and the second, Winter, season will run from January to March for players who do not play on their high school teams.

 Our Tyke program, for 7 & 8 year olds, is a great introduction to basketball with an emphasis on fun and basketball fundamentals.
-This program runs for one hour once a week mainly on Saturday mornings with the odd Monday and Friday night (depending on gym availability) from late September to February.
+This weekly one-hour program runs mainly on Saturday mornings (with rotating start times) with the odd Monday and Friday night (depending on gym availability) from late September to February.
 There are separate divisions for boys and girls.
-Each one hour session is comprised of 30 minutes of skill introduction and development and 30 minutes of "scrimmaging" (non-competitive games.)
-It is not necessary to evaluate the Tyke players as this is a non-competitive, development program.
-Each player will receive a team T-shirt which they will be able to keep.
+Each one hour session consists of 30 minutes of skill introduction and development and 30 minutes of "scrimmaging" (non-competitive games.)
+It is not necessary to evaluate Tyke players as this is a non-competitive, development program.
+Each player will receive a team T-shirt and basketball which they will be able to keep.